capussopy/Hangman/README.md

-﻿# Hangman
+﻿# Hangman in Console

-Hangman Console Game
+Hangman is a game that chooses a random word , and you try to guess the word.
+If you make `10` incorect guesses you lose the game.